John Dahlsen is an environmental artist, public speaker and author on wealth creation for artists. He lives in Byron Bay Australia.

 He won Australia’s oldest art award, the prestigious Wynne Prize, at the Art Gallery of NSW in 2000 and was again a finalist in 2003 and 2004.
 In 2006 he was a finalist in the Sulman Award at the Art Gallery of NSW.

-For 25 years he has had regular solo and group exhibitions in Australia, in both commercial and regional galleries and internationally, in USA and Europe, where he is also represented in major public and private collections.
+For well over thirty years he has had regular solo and group exhibitions in Australia, in both commercial and regional galleries and internationally, in USA, Europe and in Asia including Indonesia and China, where he is also represented in major public and private collections.

 In August 2004, Dahlsen represented Australia at the Athens Olympics of Visual Arts and in October 2004, he became the first Australian artist, (he joins such renowned artists as Andy Warhol, Keith Haring, Francesco Clemente and Damien Hirst) to be commissioned by global vodka producer Absolut, to create a major public artwork “Absolut Dahlsen”, which was unveiled at Sculpture by the Sea, 2004.